oneconvergence/dkubeio-examples/tf/classification/mnist/digits/README.md

 1. Start the default dkube notebook from the IDE tab.
 2. Once running, click the jupyterlab icon to launch jupyterlab.
 3. Go to pipeline/ipynbs.
-4. Double click on digits.ipynb.
+4. Double click on dkube-mnist-pipeline.ipynb.
 5. Run the notebook and create the tar file.
 6. Download the tar file by right clicking on it.
 7. Upload the tar file into the DKube pipeline UI.

-## How to use digits.ipynb
+## How to use dkube-mnist-pipeline.ipynb
 1. Create project with name mnist.
 2. Create Dataset with name mnist.
 3. Create model with name mnist.
 4. Go to Default Dkube notebook.
 5. Then, click the Jupyter icon which will open a UI.
-Select the digits.ipynb and double click it to open.
+Select the dkube-mnist-pipeline.ipynb present under pipeline/ipynbs and double click it to open.
 6. Fill training_program, training_dataset, training_output_model with proper values
-7. Run all the cells of digits.ipynb.
+7. Run all the cells of dkube-mnist-pipeline.ipynb.
 This will create a pipeline, creates an experiment and a run.
 8. Links are displayed in the output cells wherever applicable.

-## How to use digits.tar.gz
+## How to use dkube_mnist_pl.tar.gz
 1. Click *Pipelines* sidemenu option.
 2. Click *+Upload pipeline* and upload this file.
 3. Click *Experiments* sidemenu option.